jslpm/RobotND-HomeServiceRobot/README.md

 4. Execute in terminal: `source devel/setup.bash`
 5. Run the simulation file located in the scripts folder: `./src/script/home_service.sh`

-There are other option for testing:
+There are other options for testing:
 * `test_slam.sh`: Allows generate the map through navigation of the robot with keyboard commands
 * `test_navigation`: Show only Adaptive Montecarlo Localization (ACML)
 * `test_navigation_to_goal`: The robot navigates in the map with a goal indicated in Rviz (2D Nav Goal tool)